vitei/Usagi/README.md

 There is no longer a system other than submodules for linking projects and engine versions

-A replacement model editor would be required to take advantage of the existing custom shader support
+Without a replacement model editor material overrides must be edited in yaml

 Resource loading is slow and single threaded

-Resources don't have an internal list of dependenices

 The running of systems is not yet multi-threaded